Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Conclusions

 At low metallicities, temperatures of the gas are high compared to those at high metallicities, as a result of low coolant abundances.
 However, there is little variation in temperature as a function of $F_*$, so the trends in emission line ratios are dominated by changes to the depletion strength.
 Likewise, in this regime, the effects of $U$ on the emission line ratios change little with $F_*$ ($F_*$ with S2 and $U$ with R3).
 Hence the BPT diagrams spanning a smaller range of line ratios than at higher metallicities stipulate that $F_*$ may be constrained independent of $U$ at metallicities lower than the reference set.

 At metallicities greater than the reference values, although the electron temperatures are lower, there is significant variation in temperature as a function of depletion strength.
 In this regime, changes in $F_*$ result in a significant change in the thermal equilibrium of the gas.
-As a result of this, collisional excitation rates are increased, enhancing the emission line ratios.
+As a result of this, collisional excitation rates are increased enhancing the emission line ratios.
 Here, variations in the electron temperature dominate the emission line ratio trends.
 Unlike at lower metallicities, $F_*$ enhances the trends of the line ratios with $U$ and vice versa.
 Hence, $U$ must be constrained in order to constrain $F_*$, as the effects on the BPT diagrams by one parameter is dependent on the other.

-There are two regimes based on the ionization parameter, in how varying $F_*$ impacts the size of the ionized region.
+There are two regimes based on the ionization parameter how varying $F_*$ impacts the size of the ionized region.
 For $\log(U)\geq-2$, since grains dominantly absorb the incident ionizing photons, the rise in grain abundance with $F_*$ shrinks the ionizing layer.
 For $\log(U)<-2$, since H atoms dominate in absorbing the ionizing photons, the gas becoming hotter with $F_*$ expands the ionized region.
 Due to this effect, we conclude that even at low metallicities, $U$ must be constrained in order to constrain $F_*$.

 Finally, comparing our photoionization models with the data from the MaNGA survey revealed a preferred depletion factor for this collection of \hii\ regions.
-The best fit value of depletion factor for this particular group of \hii\ regions correspond to $F_*\approx0.5$ as revealed by the [N\,{\sc ii}]- and the re-projected BPT diagrams.
+The best-fitting value of depletion factor for this particular group of \hii\ regions correspond to $F_*\approx0.5$ as revealed by the [N\,{\sc ii}]- and the re-projected BPT diagrams.
 However, our photoionization models in this study still fail to fit the observed N2, S2, and O1 simultaneously, especially at low metallicities.
-To solve this issue, we need direct constraints on the depletion of sulfur and a deeper understanding of the photoionization modeling of sulfur and oxygen lines in future works.
+Removing the sulfur depletion and adopting a different N/O pattern make the model with $F_*=0.5$ fit the data locus better, which also reveals the degeneracy between the depletion pattern and the N/O pattern.
+To solve this issue, we need direct constraints on the depletion of sulfur and a deeper understanding of the photoionization modelling of sulfur and oxygen lines in future works.
 Regardless, even though our models do not provide a perfect fit to the data, we have seen that it is still possible to put qualitative constraints $F_*$ by selecting the model which shows the best consistency with the data locus.